Molaison/MantaID/readme.md

 Convert ID data into the format required for training.
 `mi_clean_data`: Do the training you need to reorganize the table and remove invalid values.
 `mi_get_padlen`: Get max length of ID data.
-`mi_split_col`: Cut the string of ID column character by character and divide it into multiple columns.
+`mi_split_col`: Split the string of the ID column word by word into multiple columns.
-`mi_to_numer`: Convert data to numeric, and for the ID column convert with fixed levels.
+`mi_to_numer`: Convert the splitted ID to a factor in a fixed mapping and then to a numeric type.

 ```R
 data <- tibble::tibble(